 This guy is about as checked out as anybody that I've ever heard, but for maybe Joe Biden.

-So he says you're a central figure that you communicated in 2016 with individuals known to us to be Russian intelligence officers, claiming advanced knowledge of WikiLeaks release of emails stolen by those Russian intelligence officers.
+So he says you're a central figure that you communicated in 2016 with individuals known to us to be Russian intelligence officers, claiming advanced knowledge of WikiLeaks' release of emails stolen by those Russian intelligence officers.

-They identified numerous links between the Russian government and and Trump campaign personnel, Stone among them, but you weren't a part of the Trump campaign officially that I know of.
+They identified numerous links between the Russian government and Trump campaign personnel, Stone among them, but you weren't a part of the Trump campaign officially that I know of.

 So you tell me, did any of that happen, Roger Stone?